Lorp/samsa/docs/SamsaGlyph-reference.md

 ### `.tvts`

 Array of tuple variable table (`tvt`) data structures.
 Each `tvt` defines:
-* a table of delta x,y movements that affect a subset of points (or components) in this glyph
+* a table of delta x,y movements for a subset of points (or components) in this glyph
-* coordinates in designspace for each axis (start, peak and end values)
+* the region of application in designspace using start, peak and end locations for each axis

 Type: `Array` of `Object`